To book Emma Sinclair MBE please contact a JLA agent.

 Emma also mentors and advises other businesspeople, and her belief that entrepreneurship can change the world has seen her become the UK’s first UNICEF Business Mentor.
 In her role as a UNICEF advisor she completed the UN agency’s first crowdfund to introduce Innovation Labs in refugee camps.
 She was also part of a government business mission to Silicon Valley to foster new ties and improve trade between Europe and the US.

 A regular commentator on TV and radio, Emma has helped analyse the budget on Sky News and has written on the business and economic climate in the Telegraph’s Wonder Women column.
-She has also written for the Wall Street Journal and the Guardian on business, entrepreneurship, innovation and diversity.
+She has also written for the Financial Times, Wall Street Journal and the Guardian on business, entrepreneurship, innovation and diversity.

 In speeches Emma shares the secrets of building a successful business, often in challenging conditions.
 She considers the power of having an entrepreneurial mindset within a big company, and creating a niche in overlooked areas.
 She also covers the journey from start-up to scale-up and may even reflect on her earliest business success; the five stars she gained from her first employer, McDonalds.